gsutil-mirrors/crcmod/docs/crcmod.predefined.rst

 The class provides an interface similar to the Python :mod:`md5` and :mod:`hashlib` modules.

 This class is inherited from the :class:`crcmod.Crc` class, and is the same except for the initialization.
+It specifies a CRC algorithm by name rather than its parameters.

-.. class:: PredefinedCrc(poly[, initCrc, rev, xorOut])
+.. class:: PredefinedCrc(crc_name)

    Returns a new :class:`Crc` object for calculating CRCs using a specified CRC algorithm.

-   The parameter is the same as that for the factory function :func:`crcmod.predefined.mkCrcFun`.
+   The parameter is the same as that for the factory function :func:`crcmod.predefined.mkPredefinedCrcFun`.

    :param crc_name: The name of the predefined CRC algorithm to use.
    :type crc_name:  string